 The people who come to the Health Commons represent diverse cultural and socioeconomic backgrounds.
 The Health Commons in Cedar-Riverside staff seek to assist people in many ways: to better health within the reality of their personal life circumstances, to help them maintain health despite illness, to support them as they cope with disease, and to assist them in obtaining appropriate medical care.
 Health concerns include many issues: diet and nutrition, medication clarification, negotiating stressful life circumstances, addressing mental health illnesses, adjusting to life in a new country, navigating the health care system, connecting to community resources, managing the miseries of seasonal colds and flu, help with minor injuries and skin irritations, and dealing with regimens for chronic diseases such as diabetes and hypertension.

 Attire: Please wear culturally acceptable clothing for this site.
 No V-neck or scoop neck shirts.
 Long sleeves only.
 Dress pants, no jeans.
-You will be taking off your shoes for the experience, so you most likely want to wear socks.
 No short skirts or shorts.

 Our primary site is located in the Cedar-Riverside Plaza in the Chase building off of 6th Street South.
-This location has drop-in hours from 11-1 pm Monday through Friday, where a nurse or doctor is available for one on one consultation and different groups are held.
+This location has drop-in hours from 11-1 pm Monday through Friday, where a nurse or doctor is available for one on one consultation and different groups are held such as nutrition and exericse.
 Please see the calendar below for details.

 See the attached calendar for additional classes and programs available at each site.

-Please contact Katie Clark at email@example.com with questions
+Please contact Yasmin Abdulaya at firstname.lastname@example.org with any questions.